 Sue Hubbard is a freelance art critic, novelist, award-winning poet, lecturer and broadcaster.

-The Fogetting And Remembering of Air
+The Fogetting And

 "The Forgetting and Remembering of Air is a stunning piece of work – an achingly moving narrative of love for a child, parent, sibling, lover or icon."

 New Welsh Review

 "Sue Hubbard brings passionate and prophetic visions into the sphere of family life… An accomplished art-critic, Hubbard can convey the pictorial in vivid and startling language".

 Peter Lawson, Jewish Chronicle - The Weekly Review

 It is not hard to respond to the celebration